 On Kodiak Island, you’ll find a special beach at the end of a forest trail.
-Locals call it Glass Beach.
-Here the tide delivers colorful shards of sea glass, twisted copper bits, even World War II dog tags.
-This story is about the time that Glass Beach delivered not glass, but an answer to my prayer.
+We call it Glass Beach.
+Tides deliver colorful shards of sea glass, twisted copper bits, even World War II dog tags.
+One time, Glass Beach delivered not glass, but an answer to my prayer.

 Glass Beach is a high-impact beach, a paradise for sea glass hunters thanks to powerful waves surging across the Gulf of Alaska.
 So if you visit Glass Beach, be sure to carry a Ziploc bag.

 Beach walk this way